pact-foundation/pact-python/CONTRIBUTING.md

 ## Pull Requests

+So you are considering contributing to Pact Python's code?
+Great!
+We'd love to have you.
+First off, please make sure it is related to an existing issue.
+If not, please open a new issue to discuss the problem you are trying to solve before investing a lot of time into a pull request.
+While we do accept PRs that are not related to an issue (especially if the PR is very simple), it is best to discuss it first to avoid wasting your time.

-So you have decided to contribute code back to upstream by opening a pull request.
-You've invested a good chunk of time, and we appreciate it.
-We will do our best to work with you and get the PR looked at.
+Once you have opened a PR, we will do our best to work with you and get the PR looked at.

 Working on your first Pull Request?
 You can learn how from this free video series: